For shared immutable key–value and time series databases

 admin permissions only.

-For the root stream, the miner of the chain’s first genesis block automatically receives
+For the root stream, the creator of the chain’s first genesis block automatically receives

 write permissions.
 The root stream is open for general writing if the